SharpieGod/PokemonDaycareFarm/README.md

-This is a windows forms project I made for the emulator DeSmuMe for pokemon gen 4 & 5 games.
+This is a windows forms project I made for the emulator DeSmuMe (or any other it should work) for pokemon gen 4 & 5 games.
 It is made to grind XP for your pokemon while in the daycare.
-You have some settings to chose how long t…
+You can set what time it holds the Up and Down arrow keys for.
+The program will run until you click stop or close the program.